 When holding the Craig Israelsen 7Twelve Portfolio To EUR, how long should you stay invested to have high probability to achieve a positive return?

-Over the selected period (~49 years), the longest duration with a negative return was 103 months (from September 2000 to March 2009).
+Over the selected period (~50 years), the longest duration with a negative return was 104 months (from November 2000 to June 2009).

-This indicates that, within the same timeframe, any rolling period of 104 months or more has consistently resulted in a positive return.
+This indicates that, within the same timeframe, any rolling period of 105 months or more has consistently resulted in a positive return.

 Understanding this metric is crucial as it highlights the importance of a safe investment horizon.
 Knowing the minimum duration required to likely see positive returns helps investors set realistic expectations and reinforces the strategy of staying invested through market cycles.
 This approach can mitigate the emotional reactions to short-term market fluctuations and enhance the likelihood of achieving financial goals.